lerouzic/simuQuantGen/Parameters.md

 legend("bottomright", lty=1, col=1:length(SelStr), legend=paste0("SelStr=", SelStr))
 ```

-We see here an interesting pattern where the optimum is reached only for intermediate values of sel.strength (10 and 5).
+We see here an interesting pattern where the optimum is reached only for intermediate values of sel.Vs (10 and 5).
 In absence of selection, the phenotype remains around its initial value and when the selection strength is too high, the best haplotypes present in the first generations are rapidly fixed, and no variability is left to create new haplotypes through recombination.
 In other words, we have here a trade off between the speed of the response and the capacity of the population to reach the optimum: with strong selection strength, the response is fast but limited; with mild selection strength, the response is slow but the population eventually reaches the optimum.
 The dynamics of the exhaustion of the genetic variance are illustrated below.